innovationOUtside/vce-generic-guide/g-troubleshooting.md

 ## Problems associated with running out of memory

 If in a long running container, if you close a notebook but do not stop the associated kernel, you may end up with a large number of still running kernels even if you do not have any notebook tabs open in your browser.
-You can find a list of running notebooks from the the *Running* tab on the notebook homepage.
+You can find a list of running notebooks from the *Running* tab on the notebook homepage.

 You can also see an indication of which notebooks still have running kernels associated with them when viewing a file listing on the notebook home page, Figure 19.